 - Supports CHIRP

-- The BF F8HP is backward compatibility with UV-5R accessories
+- The BF F8HP is backward compatible with UV-5R accessories

 - It is not water resistant / waterproof